Angeline Passavant Nagy worked as a butcher at a grocery market in downtown Elyria, Ohio, back in the 1950s. She was my grandmother.

+Angie didn’t have a high school diploma, but she supported her family.
 They lived in a large house with several renting tenants who sometimes paid rent, and sometimes didn’t, though Angie managed the apartments and cooked and cleaned for them either way.
-Although not impoverished, the Nagy family often had a hard time making ends meet.
+Although not poor, the Nagy family often had a hard time making ends meet.
 Kids at school teased my mother because her clothes were home-made, and if she got just one gift for Christmas, it was a good year.

-Little did she know that the Union would later save her job…and her eyesight.
+But it would be that Union would later save her job — and her eyesight.

-One day while Angie was chopping meat, she hit a bone at just the wrong angle and a tiny bone fleck — smaller than a grain of rice — flew up and hit her directly in her eye.
-She tried to brush it out and finish her work, but the fragment had gone in deep, and the pain was severe.
+One day, while Angie was chopping meat, she hit a bone with her cleaver at just the wrong angle and a tiny bone fleck — smaller than a grain of rice — flew up and hit her directly in her eye.
+She tried to brush it out and finish her work, but the tiny fragment had gone in deep, and the pain was severe.

-The next day, the injured eye was swollen up like a golf ball, and there was no way Angie could go to work.
+The next day, the injured eye swelled up “like a golf ball,” my mother recalled, and there was no way Angie could go to work.
 She could barely see.
-Eventually, she went to the local emergency room, and they removed the bone chip with considerable pain.
+Eventually, she went to the local emergency room, and they removed the bone chip in a painful operation.
 But Angie’s vision didn’t recover, even days later.
 She struggled with normal household tasks, and certainly couldn’t see well enough to return to butchering or waiting on customers.

-Eventually she got a call from her boss, who threatened to fire her if she didn’t come back to work immediately.
-Meanwhile Angie’s eye kept getting worse, and faced with losing her job and her vision, she despaired.
-What would become of her family if she couldn’t work, or even maintain their boarding house?
+Eventually, Angie got a call from her boss, who threatened to fire her if she didn’t come back to work immediately.
+Her eye kept getting worse, and faced with losing her job and her vision, she despaired.
+What would become of her family if she couldn’t work?

 And Charlie didn’t stop there.
 He found an eye specialist and made an appointment for Angie the next day, and the Union not only paid for it, but also sent someone to pick Angie up and drive her there and back home later.
 The doctor was able to treat Angie’s eye properly, and after a good week of healing and recovery, she returned to her job.